atdrago/pod-monster/CONTRIBUTING.md

 ## Attribution

-This guide to contributing is adapted heavily from the React's [How to Contribute](https://reactjs.org/docs/how-to-contribute.html) guide.
+This guide to contributing is adapted heavily from React's [How to Contribute](https://reactjs.org/docs/how-to-contribute.html) guide.